 Tell your friends and family about your new goals.
 By doing this, you will have more people to hold you accountable than just yourself.
 Spreading the word about your new goals will also make them feel like more than just wishful thinking.
 There will always be someone who can relate to you and who will root for your success.

 - Study more → find a group of people to review with, go online or to your school to find a tutor

 - Be healthy → go-to group workouts and make friends there

 - Be Happier → reach out to your loved ones in person, online, or through text

 Mistakes Will Happen

 We’re all human, we all make mistakes.
 So don’t beat yourself up if you do something counterproductive.
 The fact that you are working to make a change in your life is an achievement in itself and should be celebrated.
 Every time you make a mistake, treat it as a lesson and continue to strive for your goal.
 Making long-term change is an uphill battle.
 Things will get difficult but you can continue to work on it without giving up.

 We make New Year Resolutions because we want to get a fresh start and better our lives.
 Throughout the year, make sure you remind yourself why you made your goals in the first place.
 Personal growth is precious, and any amount of it should be considered a victory.
 Keep these tips in mind when you find yourself struggling to accomplish your resolutions.
-If you need extra support, don’t hesitate to call The Better You Institute at (267) 495-4951 to get help from a mental health professional.
+If you need extra support, don’t hesitate to call The Better You Institute at (267) 495-4951 to get help from a mental health professional in Philadelphia, PA.